Siblings put the brakes on mom’s big spending | Pretoria News

 The elderly woman’s children said she also fell for all kind of scams as she simply forked out money or got into debt to cater for her needs.

-Judge Johan Louw declared her a prodigal; person unable to manage her finances.
+Judge Johan Louw declared her a prodigal, or person unable to manage her finances.
 A curator was appointed by the court to manage her affairs on her behalf.

 Her daughter said in papers before court that their father had died in 2007.
 He always provided his wife with “everything her heart desired”.